bbslfc7916/zborffs.github.io/posts/delta-robot-modeling.md

 Delta robots have three degrees-of-freedom: namely, the position of the end-efffector; the orientation of the end-effector cannot be changed and is usually perpendicular to the ground, making the platform parallel to the base.

 ## Deriving the Dynamics
 In this section, I'll derive the dynamics of the robot using [Lagrangian mechanics](https://en.wikipedia.org/wiki/Lagrangian_mechanics).
-Later on in the post, I'll extend this to include [Hamiltonian mechanics](https://en.wikipedia.org/wiki/Hamiltonian_mechanics) so that symplectic solvers can be used.
+In the future, I'll extend this to include [Hamiltonian mechanics](https://en.wikipedia.org/wiki/Hamiltonian_mechanics) so that symplectic solvers can be used.

 ### Overview of Approach
 Ignore the motors for now and assume that the three arms can swing freely.
 The upper link of each arm is a simple pendulum and the lower link is a spherical pendulum.
 In this sense, each arm is a double pendulum.
 The robot as a whole can be modeled as a composite of three of these double pendula offset by 120 degrees around the z-axis subject to a holonomic constraint forcing the positions of the ends of each arm to be the same.